mobulture/nielsenOA/README.md

 The assignment is seperated into 3 files.
 One for database connection and queries, one for database population, and one for the GUI

-Python 3.7 was used as the language for all files, with POSTGRESQL as the database hosted locally

-A requirements.txt file is included, the only non python standard library used is psycopg2.
+Python 3.7 was used as the language for all files, with POSTGRESQL as the database hosted on AWS RDS A requirements.txt file is included, the only non python standard library used is psycopg2.

-The DBWork files includes credentials for a hypothetical POSTGRESQL user authentication.
+The DBWork files includes credentials for authentication for a read-only role.

 The database is intended to be populated by populating.py, which then will populate the database, allowing for GUI.py to explore the database